 TRAzol Reagent is an improved version of the single-step total RNA isolation reagent developed by Chomczynski.
-The RNA isolation method based on this reagent is widely used and proven for RNA applications.
+The RNA isolation (extraction) method based on this reagent is widely used and proven for RNA applications.
 It is ideal for quick, economical, and efficient isolation of total RNA or the simultaneous isolation of RNA, DNA, and proteins from samples of human, animal, plant, yeast, bacterial, and viral origin.

 The reagent has been used for isolating RNA.
 The resulting RNA can be used for Northern blots, mRNA isolation, in vitro translation, RNase protection assay, cloning, and PCR.

 • Works with many sources: human, plant, yeast, bacterial, or viral

 • Better yields than traditional guanidine thiocyanate/cesium chloride methods